cboettig/ews-review/manuscript-w-refs.md

 Bel, G., A. Hagberg, and E. Meron.
 2012.
 Gradual regime shifts in spatially extended ecosystems.
 Theoretical Ecology 5:591–604.

+Boerlijst, M. C., T. Oudman, and A. M. de Roos.
+2013.
+Catastrophic Collapse Can Occur without Early Warning: Examples of Silent Catastrophes in Structured Ecological Models.
+PLoS ONE 8:e62033.

 Boettiger, C., and A. Hastings.
 2012a.
 Early warning signals and the prosecutor’s fallacy.
 Proceedings of the Royal Society B: Biological Sciences